On the dual positive cones and the algebraicity of a compact K\"ahler manifold: Elliptic fibrations

 which is a finite subset of $B'$.

-By Corollary~\ref{cor-dompseudu}, we can freely replace $X$ by any smooth bimeromorphic model of it.
-Up to replacing $f : X \to B$ by a bimeromorphic model of it by resolving the bimeromorphic map $X \dto X'$ and taking K\"ahler desingularizations, we can assume that ${X}$ is a compact K\"ahler manifold, $B$ is a smooth projective surface, and $f$ fits into the commutative diagram
+By Corollary~\ref{cor-dompseudu}, we can freely replace $X$ with any smooth bimeromorphic model of it.
+Up to replacing $f \colon X \to B$ with a bimeromorphic model of it by resolving the bimeromorphic map $X \dto X'$ and taking K\"ahler desingularizations, we can assume that both ${X}$ and $B$ are compact K\"ahler manifolds, and $f$ fits into the commutative diagram

 where the horizontal arrows are bimeromorphic morphisms.